 Methylthioninium chloride may cause a cutaneous photosensitivity reaction when exposed to strong light sources, such as phototherapy, those found in operating theatres or locally from illuminating devices such as pulse oximeters.

-Advise patients to take protective measures against exposure to light, because photosensitivity may occur after administration of methylthioninium chloride.
+Patients should be advised to take protective measures against exposure to light, because photosensitivity may occur after administration of methylthioninium chloride.

 General colouration